unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 The button and text’s font-size, color and background can also be customized through a friendly WYSIWYG HTML Editor.

+= Show Password Protected Post Excerpt =
+Many WordPress themes hide the post excerpt and featured image of password protected content by default.
+Enable this option to show excerpt of your password protect posts.

 = Hide Password Protected Content =
 By default, your password protected content will still show up on various pages such as home and category page once published.

 This feature allows you to control the visibility of your protected post types in various different views:

 * Hide posts from Recent Posts widgets
 * Hide posts from Next & Previous link on the single post
 * Hide posts on search results